Billy Edd Wheeler: Awards

 Wheeler was inducted into the Nashville Songwriters Hall of Fame in 2001, the West Virginia Music Hall of Fame in 2007, and the North Carolina Music Hall of Fame in 2011.
 He received an honorary Doctor of Humane Letters degree from his two alma maters: Berea College in 2004, and Warren Wilson College in 2011.

 He has received 13 awards from ASCAP, the "Best Appalachian Poetry" from Morris Harvey College, and Billboard Magazine’s "Pacesetter Award for Music and Drama".
-In June 2005, Country Music Television voted "Jackson" one of the Ten Greatest Love Songs of Country Music.
+In June 2005, Country Music Television voted "Jackson" one of the 100 Greatest Duet Songs of Country Music.